skial/haxe.io/src/wwx/2014/Justin Donaldson.md

 ## What is the best use of Haxe you've come across?

 Some of the games have been amazing.
-[Papers, Please][papersplea] was a great use of Haxe, although perhaps Haxe just lets the creativity of the author shine through.
+[Papers, Please][papersplea] was a great use of Haxe.
+Perhaps Haxe just lets the creativity of the author shine through.

 ## What do you see for the future for Haxe/OpenFL?

 A cross platform IDE suite for Haxe is about 75% there.
 We're missing good ways of refactoring, and some other common IDE utilities that rely on deep compiler integration.
 After that I'll be completely happy.

-After that,  I think we'll see some great test/deployment functionality.
+I also think we'll see some great test/deployment functionality.
 Andy Li has already done Haxe a great service by setting up a testing profile for Haxe on [travis-ci].

-Once we have that, I think we will see Haxe developer working together more easily in business contexts, and a whole different side of Haxe will emerge.
+Once we have all that, I think we will see Haxe developer working together more easily in business contexts, and a whole different side of Haxe will emerge.

 ## Sell your wwx2014 session!